thurloat/thurloat.github.com/posts/2012-12-10-mocha-runners-jasmine.rst

-Above you can see the ``page.onCallback`` event that gets fired when the child page calls out with ``window.callPhantom`` and how it can be leveraged to make more advanced (and realtime) test runners than what has been available with projects like `phantomjs-jasminexml`_.
+Above you can see the ``page.onCallback`` event that gets fired when the child page calls out with ``window.callPhantom`` and how it can be leveraged to make more advanced (and realtime) test runners than what is currently available in projects like `phantomjs-jasminexml`_.

 I sincerely hope that some motivated folks get on this bandwagon and create some nice looking console test runners for Jasmine and Phantomjs.
-I am working on cleaning up my Nyancat runner that I created as a more detailed starting point, and if you need some motivation have a look at the `Mocha reporters`_ section of their documentation.
+I am working on cleaning up the Nyancat runner that I created as a more detailed starting point and if you need some motivation -- have a look at the `Mocha reporters`_ section of the documentation.

 Good Luck!